vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 The transition of 1 to 2 calls forth the ‘incongruity’.

-This incongruity may be considered to have been solved when the image of the Dakṣiṇām¯urti began to evolve an autonomy of its own, next to and independent of that of Aghora/Bhairava.
+This incongruity may be considered to have been solved when the image of the Dakṣiṇāmūrti began to evolve an autonomy of its own, next to and independent of that of Aghora/Bhairava.
 Given the fact that the central image in the garbhagr̥ha  is orientated towards the east, the image at the southern wall may be seen as an original ‘visualisation’ of the right side, expressing one aspect of the god enshrined, from whom it became spatially detached.
 Buddhist influences \(e.g. the deer at Śiva’s feet, the tree above his head\) are discernible in this process of iconographic compositioṇ 48

 The genesis of the iconic representation of the teaching Śiva thus ended with his ‘banishment’ outside the cultic sphere.
 The idea of the guru as the locus \( sthāna\) or support of the divinity was transferred onto the central cult object in the sanctum, the liṅga.
-Therewith the Dakṣiṇām¯urti on the southern outer temple wall lost its original ritual setting.
+Therewith the Dakṣiṇāmūrti on the southern outer temple wall lost its original ritual setting.
 It became part of the iconographic programme of the Śiva temple.

 The process of transformation from cult concept into an iconic image seems to have been completed \(in South India at least\) by the tenth century \(i.e.